Sarasota Jewish Theatre moves closer to being ensemble driven

 • Share

-There's been a lot of bad news in this year's arts community.
-Canceled and postponed performances, multimillion damage to venues, vital fundraisers put on hold.
+There's been a lot of bad news lately in the arts community.
+Canceled and postponed performances, multimillion damage to venues, vital fundraisers put on hold because of hurricanes.

 That made the news even sweeter when Sarasota Jewish Theatre learned Nov.
-13 that its May production of "The Immigrant" has been nominated for best play in BroadwayWorld's 2024 regional theater awards.
+13 that its May production of "The Immigrant" was nominated in three categories in BroadwayWorld's 2024 regional theater awards: Best Play, Best Ensemble and Best Director.

 Directed by Gus Kaikkonen, Mark Harelik’s “The Immigrant” tells the story of a Russian-Jewish newcomer who makes his way in a devout Christian community in Texas.